metavige/ocp-install-demo/README.md

 -----------------
 See the tagged releases for the following versions of the product:

-- v3.0 - Code Ready Containers 1.15.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5
+- v3.0 - CodeReady Containers 1.15.0 using OpenShift command line tools v4.5 and OpenShift Container Platform 4.5

-- v2.9 - Code Ready Containers 1.11.0 using OpenShift command line tools v4.4 and OpenShift Container Platform 4.4.
+- v2.9 - CodeReady Containers 1.11.0 using OpenShift command line tools v4.4 and OpenShift Container Platform 4.4.

-- v2.8 - Code Ready Containers 1.9.0 using OpenShift command line tools v4.3 and OpenShift Container Platform 4.3.
+- v2.8 - CodeReady Containers 1.9.0 using OpenShift command line tools v4.3 and OpenShift Container Platform 4.3.

-- v2.7 - Code Ready Containers 1.7.0 using OpenShift command line tools v4.3.
+- v2.7 - CodeReady Containers 1.7.0 using OpenShift command line tools v4.3.

 - v2.6 - OpenShift Container Platform v3.9 based on OpenShift command line tools v3.9.14, updated with RHDM 7.1 and RHPAM 7.1 image streams and templates.